icopy-site/awesome/docs/awesome/awesome-humane-tech.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [aschrijver](https://github.com/aschrijver) (https://github.com/humanetech-community/awesome-humane-tech/blob/master/the maintainer) and other conbributors have waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [aschrijver](https://github.com/aschrijver) (the maintainer) and other conbributors have waived all copyright and related or neighboring rights to this work.